Who We Are

 Vivek was also the CFO of Thai Beverage’s USD 4bn Beer business and was earlier the Asia CFO and Regional Business Development Director in Heineken-APB where he completed more than 20 M&A transactions exceeding USD 1bn across Asia Pacific.

 Vivek has lived in Singapore, India, Thailand, Vietnam, and in the Oceania region.
-Vivek serves as an advisor toseveral firms including PE-owned businesses across Asia and Africa
+Vivek serves as an advisor to several firms including PE-owned businesses across Asia and Africa

-Yihao Zhang
+Yihao Zhang (Shanghai)

 Yihao Zhang served as the global executive vice president and CEO of GE Healthcare China from 2019 to July 2025, overseeing strategy, implementation, and operations in the Chinese market.
 Previously, Yihao held various positions at Danaher Corporation from 2003 to 2019, including president, vice president and general manager of the Dental Products Business Platform for Greater China and the Asia Pacific region.
 Prior experiences include positions at P&G and TRW in the United States in brand management and finance.